Date Prepared: 9.17.2024

 Personal precautions, protective equipment, and emergency procedures

-General measures: Keep away from open flames, hot surfaces, and sources of
+| General measures: | Keep away from open flames, hot surfaces, and sources of ignition. |

 For non-emergency personnel

-Protective equipment: Use personal protective equipment as required.
-For further
+| Protective equipment: | Use personal protective equipment as required.
+For further information refer to section 8: "Exposure controls/personal protection" |

-Emergency procedures: Evacuate unnecessary personnel.
+| Emergency procedures: | Evacuate unnecessary personnel. |

 For emergency responders

-Protective equipment: Wear recommended personal protective equipment.
-For further
+| Protective equipment: | Wear recommended personal protective equipment.
+For further information refer to Section 8: "Exposure controls/personal protection". |

-Emergency procedures: Ventilate area.
+| Emergency procedures: | Ventilate area. |

 Environmental precautions